traveling-desi/coding-challenge/README.md

 We receive hundreds of submissions and try to evaluate them all in a timely manner.
 We try to get back to all applicants within two or three weeks of submission, but if you have a specific deadline that requires expedited review, you may email us at cc@insightdataengineering.com.

-#solution
+#Solution

 [Back to Table of Contents] (README.md#table-of-contents)

 We(I) have used Python 2.7 for solving this exercise.
 We used python because that is the latest langauge we have used and hence most familiar.
 There is robust help on stackoverflow for most problems encountered.
 Finally python has no language imposed limits on the data size.
 As long as the computer can handle it, python should be able to handle it as well.
-This is serious advantage as comapred to R, another language that we are comfortable programming in.
+This is serious advantage as compared to R, another language that we are comfortable programming in.
 Python also has many readymade packages that can be used directly to automate mundane tasks (for example calcuating median of a list)

 <b>Data Structures</b>